Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 steak being marinated in a bowl

-STEP TWO: In a small bowl, whisk together the ingredients for the stir fry sauce: the remaining 3 tablespoons soy sauce, oyster sauce, ginger paste, garlic paste, and brown sugar.
+STEP TWO: In a small bowl, whisk together the remaining three tablespoons of soy sauce, oyster sauce, ginger paste, garlic paste, and brown sugar.

 OUR RECIPE DEVELOPER SAYS